 These connections also improved the impact of male analysts’ stock recommendations, measured by market reaction to their buy and sell calls.

 Female analysts with a connection to a female executive at firms they covered had a highly significant improvement in accuracy ranking, yet male analysts with male connection experienced almost twice as much accuracy improvement.

-The “old boys club” remains a powerful advantage for men even though female analysts are equally represented in the AA analyst pool.
+The “Old Boys Club” remains a powerful advantage for men even though female analysts are equally represented in the AA analyst pool.

 This leads to differential career advancement for women and men.

-Social capital is affected by legitimacy, reputation, and network structures, argued University of Chicago’s Ronald Burt.
+These career-related social connections, or social capital, are affected by legitimacy, reputation, and network structures, argued University of Chicago’s Ronald Burt.